surifirstpin/AcuBI_Technical_Documents/Version.6/SQL_Runner_TD.md

 ## Structure

+Structure displays entire information of the connections, schema, tables,  fields etc used in the
 ## Derived View

 SQL Runner can create a derived view from the query build at the same time you can use this view in model section. the dialects used for creating a derived view should be same as in SQL runner.